petvana/AutoSysimages.jl/docs/src/install.md

 ## Script for Linux

-On Linux, you can use the following batch script that is provided in `scripts/linux/asysimg`.
+On Linux, you can use the following bash script that is provided in `scripts/linux/asysimg`.
 The recommended location is `~/.local/bin/asysimg`.

 ``` bash
 #!/usr/bin/env bash